 3.)
 Household Cleaner – Any Variety

 I use this soap to clean anything from my toilet to bathtub to countertops to even carpets!
-It works great plus like I mentioned above, leaves a great scent.
+It works great plus as I mentioned above, leaves a great scent.
 If I had to pick a flavor to clean with it would be Citrus.
 Again, a little bit goes a long way.

 4.)
 Toothpaste – Peppermint